10 Songs About Food For Thanksgiving and One Truly Thankful One

-Category: Art/Music Hits: 4Norman Rockwell Saturday Evening Post 1942
+Category: Art/Music Hits: 9Norman Rockwell Saturday Evening Post 1942

 Thanksgiving Day, or some semblance thereof, is celebrated in the United States, Canada, and several other countries around the world.
 Here in the USA, the holiday has been an annual tradition for over two centuries.
 It was declared a national holiday by presidential proclamation in 1863, and established on the fourth Thursday in November by federal legislation in 1941.